josiwonder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7 a script that gives execution permission to all users 8 script ------rwx
 9 a script that sets the mode of the file
+11 a script that adds execute permission to all subdirectories of the current directory